fghaas/openinfrasummit2019-shanghai/markdown/glance-image-conversion.md

 Normally, that means you need to download the image, convert it locally (with `qemu-img convert`), and re-upload it.

+That’s usually rather tedious and time-consuming, particularly when you’re dealing with a large image, and sit behind a slow internet connection.

 There’s also an extremely arcane taskflow syntax to do this in the Glance backend, but I’m about to show you a super easy way.